Skip to content

 Trip guide

-Use this page when Savannah to Charleston should be more than a transfer.
+Make Savannah to Charleston more than a transfer.

 Savannah to Charleston is a high-intent Southern road trip, but Route 17 gives it a specific identity.
 This is the coastal-history and Lowcountry approach into Charleston, not just a faster city-pair drive.